Wedding Violet ~ Book 4 in the Fair Cyprians of London series

 She licked her lips as she stared back at his lordship.
 She’d happily drink champagne with him.
 Heavens!
 She’d happily roll about on the bed with him for another session, which was unheard of.

 Violet contemplated her options.
-Perhaps denying Lord Randolph tonight might be just the ticket for hustling him along the road to setting her up in her own little ladybird’s lair so Violet could shed this hated life and plan her next elevation.
+Perhaps denying Lord Bainbridge tonight might be just the ticket for hustling him along the road to setting her up in her own little ladybird’s lair so Violet could shed this hated life and plan her next elevation.

 Without a word, she picked up the little bell and sent the message for which his lordship was so eager.
 Champagne and a board game.
 What a perfectly delightful way to end an evening.

 “Clever move, lovely Violet.
 You’re as inspiring on the draughts board as you are in bed.”

 Predictably, they were once again back on the coverlet, Lord Belvedere stark naked, Violet in only a peignoir, but he’d been true to his expressed desires.
 It seemed he really did want to end their session with some rivalry on the draughts board and some lively conversation rather than once again demonstrating his prowess as a lover.